Enola Holmes on Netflix: Why Sherlock's sister is being sued and more questions answered

-There's nothing elementary about Enola Holmes, the youthful sleuth chasing clues and solving crimes in a new Netflix film that also finds space for her brother Sherlock Holmes.
+There's nothing elementary about Enola Holmes, the youthful sleuth chasing clues and solving crimes in a new Netflix movie that also finds space for her famous brother Sherlock Holmes.

 Streaming now and already spawning memes galore, the film's cast is led by Stranger Things star Millie Bobby Brown, along with Henry Cavill, Louis Partridge and Killing Eve star Fiona Shaw.
 Brown and her sister Paige Brown also produced the movie after Paige spotted the original books.